aaronr/revealz/README.md

     python -m SimpleHTTPServer

 Every server has python... and I like Python.

+Go ahead and check that baby into your new repo and roll...

 The main idea is that the index.html file has been stripped down, the js config moved to a config.js file, and the FULL presentation content comes from slides.md.